GSA/digitalgov.gov/content/guides/public-policy/policy-types.md

 ---
 date: 2024-06-14 09:00:00 -0500
 title: "Policy types"
-deck: "deck"
+deck: ""
 summary: "Introduces government web and digital practitioners to different types of public policy and explores the policy framing for Findsupport.gov as a case study."
 guide: public-policy
 primary_image: guide-public-policy

 ---

-In the [overview section](/guides/public-policy/#content-start), we discussed why policy matters.
+In the [overview section](https://digital.gov/guides/public-policy/#content-start), we discussed why policy matters.
 Now, we’ll explore the types of policies and useful frameworks for understanding how they work.

 Web and digital practitioners who work with or for federal agencies are often tasked with implementing products within the bounds of existing policies.
 Knowing the difference between various types of policies proves useful when engaging with stakeholders.